githwxi/ATS-Xanadu/srcgen2/README.md

 After lexing and parsing, the compiler obtains an abstract syntax tree (AST), which is referred to as level-0 AST.
 There are many a translation function in the compiler that translates one form of AST into another form.
-And each translation function is often paired with a so-call proofread function, which traverses an AST to look for errors; the errors found are stored in the AST returned by the proofread function, which can be reported later during another AST traveral.
+And one translation function is often paired with a so-call proofread function, which traverses an AST to look for errors; the errors found are stored in the AST returned by the proofread function, which can be reported later during another AST traversal.

 In earlier (experimental) implementations of ATS (ATS0, ATS1, and ATS2), type-errors are reported immediately after they are found.
 This